davharris/dissertation/dissertation.md

 In order to reduce the discrepancy between the observed and predicted sufficient statistics, the `rosalia` calculates each value exactly, averaging over all possible presence-absence combinations.
 Stochastic approximation [@robbins_stochastic_1951; @salakhutdinov_efficient_2012] instead estimates the expected values of the sufficient statistics by averaging over a more manageable number of simulated assemblages during each model-fitting iteration, while still retaining maximum likelihood convergence guarantees.
 The procedure iterates through the following three steps as many times as needed (50,000 for these analyses; see Appendix for annotated R code):

-1: simulate a set of assemblages from the current model parameters and calculate sufficient statistics for the sample.
+1. Simulate a set of assemblages from the current model parameters and calculate sufficient statistics for the sample.

-2: subtract the simulated sufficient statistics from the observed ones to calculate the approximate likelihood gradient
+2. Subtract the simulated sufficient statistics from the observed ones to calculate the approximate likelihood gradient

-3: Adjust the model parameters to climb the approximate gradient, using a schedule of step sizes that satisfies the criteria in Chapter 6 of @powell_approximate_2007.
+3. Adjust the model parameters to climb the approximate gradient, using a schedule of step sizes that satisfies the criteria in Chapter 6 of @powell_approximate_2007.

 Here, the simulations in Step 1 used Gibbs sampling to generate examples of landscapes based on the model’s current parameter estimates.
 While the simulated landscapes produced by Gibbs sampling are serially autocorrelated, statisticians have shown that this merely slows convergence to the maximum likelihood estimate rather than preventing it altogether [@younes_convergence_1999; @salakhutdinov_efficient_2012].